damarte/DMEThumbnailer/README.md

 or copy the contents of /DMEThumbnailer into your project.

+##Demo App

+Navigate to /DMEThumbnailerExample and open the proyect file.

 ##How do I use DMEThumnailer

 Include the following four files in your project: